-- A. 8:15 AM Students are to assemble in the Cafetorium for breakfast. - B. 8:30 AM Start of the student day. - C. 8:30 8:40 AM - Opening Exercises Announcements, Pledge of Allegiance and Daily Affirmation. - D. 3:09 PM Dismissal for all students. - E. Parents, it is imperative that your children know who will be picking them up from school in the afternoon.
+- A. 7:40 AM Students are permitted to enter the Cafetorium to receive a "grab-and-go" breakfast, which will be eaten during Advisory. - B. 7:45 AM Start of the student day. - C. 7:45 8:24 AM Community meeting in Advisories. - D. 2:24 PM Dismissal for all students. - E. Parents, it is imperative that your children know who will be picking them up from school in the afternoon.
 Please inform/remind them each day if necessary.
 If there is a change in your child's normal pick up routine, please call the school Main Office at 215-400-3122 so that we can alert your child's teacher and others. - F. Students and adults are not permitted to reenter the building after dismissal without permission from the principal.